rowingdude/analyzeMFT/README.txt

 Version 2.0.0 Restructured layout to turn it into a module.
               Made it more OOP.
-              Improved error handling and corrupt record detection
+              Improved error handling and corrupt record detection Version 2.0.1:Added L2T CSV and body file support back in, fixed some minor bugs along the way Made full file path calculation more efficient